-Example: Civilized Scholar is the front face of a double-faced card with mana cost {2}{U}.
+Example: Civilized Scholar is the front face of a double-faced card with mana cost $\{2\}\{U\}$ .
 Homicidal Brute is the back face of that double-faced card and has a red color indicator.
 The card's color identity is blue and red.

 - 903.4e If an ability refers to the colors or number of colors in a commander's color identity, that quality is undefined if that player doesn't have a commander.
 That part of the ability won't do anything.
 Costs that refer to that quality are unpayable. - 903.5.
 Each Commander deck is subject to the following deck construction rules. - 903.5a Each deck must contain exactly 100 cards, including its commander.
-In other words, the minimum deck size and the maximum deck size are both 100. - 903.5b Other than basic lands, each card in a Commander deck must have a different English name. - 903.5c A card can be included in a Commander deck only if every color in its color identity is also found in the color identity of the deck's commander.
+In other words, the minimum deck size and the maximum deck size are both 100. - 903.5b Other than basic lands, each card in a Commander deck must have a different English name.
+For the purposes of deck construction, cards with interchangeable names have the same English name (see rule 201.3). - 903.5c A card can be included in a Commander deck only if every color in its color identity is also found in the color identity of the deck's commander.

-Example: Wort, the Raidmother is a legendary creature with mana cost $\{4\}\{R/G\}\{R/G\}$.
+Example: Wort, the Raidmother is a legendary creature with mana cost {4}{R/G}{R/G}.
 Wort's color identity is red and green.
 Each card in a Wort Commander deck must be only red, only green, both red and green, or have no color.
 Each mana symbol in the mana cost or rules text of a card in this deck must be only red, only green, both red and green, or have no color.